 If this one is your first time, or you’re a beginner investor.
 The most common answer for Can You Buy And Sell a Stock In The Same Day?
 It is that your account may contain some restrictions.

-So, your broker is not allowing you to day trading, but it’s based on of the account you have.
-This is a way to prevent that you run wild doing advanced trading strategies.
+So, your broker is not allowing you to day trading, but it’s based on the account you have.
+This is a way to prevent you run wild doing advanced trading strategies.
 Or trying to invest in volatile securities that are illiquid.

 Remember you can always take a look around if you still think that your broker is too restrictive.
 You may find a more compatible broker for your trading style.